 Okay, this should go without saying, but we are going to say it anyway.
 Be sure that your card has enough available credit balance before booking.
 Once you start the process, you can get stuck if your card is declined.

-But what if the payment won’t go through even though you have the available credit?
-It’s due to a fraud-prevention feature known as the one-time spending limit.
+But what if the payment fails despite having enough credit on the card?
+Well, that’s due to a fraud-prevention feature known as the spending limit.
 Purchases must be under a certain amount or they won’t go through.

 To avoid this headache, contact your issuing company in advance to let them know you intend to make this larger-than-normal transaction.
-They’ll set it up so you can buy your tickets hassle-free.
+They’ll set it up on the backend so you can buy your tickets hassle-free.

 Additional tips